 The EIP work flow is as follows:

-When a user VM is deployed, a public IP is automatically acquired from the pool of public IPs configured in the zone.
-This IP is owned by the VM’s account.
+When a user instance is deployed, a public IP is automatically acquired from the pool of public IPs configured in the zone.
+This IP is owned by the instance’s account.

-Each VM will have its own private IP.
-When the user VM starts, Static NAT is provisioned on the NetScaler device by using the Inbound Network Address Translation (INAT) and Reverse NAT (RNAT) rules between the public IP and the private IP.
+Each instance will have its own private IP.
+When the user instance starts, Static NAT is provisioned on the NetScaler device by using the Inbound Network Address Translation (INAT) and Reverse NAT (RNAT) rules between the public IP and the private IP.

-Inbound NAT (INAT) is a type of NAT supported by NetScaler, in which the destination IP address is replaced in the packets from the public network, such as the Internet, with the private IP address of a VM in the private network.
-Reverse NAT (RNAT) is a type of NAT supported by NetScaler, in which the source IP address is replaced in the packets generated by a VM in the private network with the public IP address.
+Inbound NAT (INAT) is a type of NAT supported by NetScaler, in which the destination IP address is replaced in the packets from the public network, such as the Internet, with the private IP address of an instance in the private network.
+Reverse NAT (RNAT) is a type of NAT supported by NetScaler, in which the source IP address is replaced in the packets generated by an instance in the private network with the public IP address.

 This default public IP will be released in two cases:

-- When the VM is stopped.
-When the VM starts, it again receives a new public IP, not necessarily the same one allocated initially, from the pool of Public IPs.
+When the instance is stopped.
+When the instance starts, it again receives a new public IP, not necessarily the same one allocated initially, from the pool of Public IPs.

 For the deployments where public IPs are limited resources, you have the flexibility to choose not to allocate a public IP by default.
 You can use the Associate Public IP option to turn on or off the automatic public IP assignment in the EIP-enabled Basic zones.
-If you turn off the automatic public IP assignment while creating a network offering, only a private IP is assigned to a VM when the VM is deployed with that network offering.
-Later, the user can acquire an IP for the VM and enable static NAT.
+If you turn off the automatic public IP assignment while creating a network offering, only a private IP is assigned to an instance when the instance is deployed with that network offering.
+Later, the user can acquire an IP for the instance and enable static NAT.

 For more information on the Associate Public IP option, see “Creating a New Network Offering”.

-The Associate Public IP feature is designed only for use with user VMs.
+The Associate Public IP feature is designed only for use with user instances.
 The System VMs continue to get both public IP and private by default, irrespective of the network offering configuration.

-New deployments which use the default shared network offering with EIP and ELB services to create a shared network in the Basic zone will continue allocating public IPs to each user VM.
+New deployments which use the default shared network offering with EIP and ELB services to create a shared network in the Basic zone will continue allocating public IPs to each user instance.